-Monthly News Round Up - September 2016 edition
+Monthly News Round Up – September 2016 Edition

-Construction Union bans workers from demolishing Sydney's iconic
+Construction Union bans workers from demolishing Sydney’s iconic brutalist building, Sirius

 Australian trade unions have banned their members from demolishing Sydney’s iconic brutalist building, Sirius.
 The ban comes after a failed bid for heritage listing of one of Sydney’s only examples of brutalist architecture.